-In case a candidate secures more than or equal to 30% in C3, but his/her grade (G) = 4, as per section 6.9 below, then he/she may be declared to have been conditionally successful in this course, provided that such a benefit of conditional clearance based on G=4 shall not be availed for a maximum of 8 credits for the entire programme of Master's Degree of two years.
+In case a candidate secures more than or equal to 30% in C_3 , but his/her grade (G) = 4, as per section 6.9 below, then he/she may be declared to have been conditionally successful in this course, provided that such a benefit of conditional clearance based on G=4 shall not be availed for more than 8 credits for the entire programme of Master's Degree of two years.

-In case a candidate secures more than 30 % in C_3 but G=4, then he/she may choose DROP/MAKE-UP option.
+In case a candidate secures more than 30 % in C3 but G=4, then he/she may choose DROP/MAKE-UP option.